Lawyers in a corporate boardroom

 Landing pages are at the top of the law firm marketing funnel

 The landing page is near the top end of your sales funnel.
-Once you have their contact information, you can begin to nurture your future client, develop your relationship, build trust, and ultimately turn that lead into a fee-paying client for your practice.
+Once you have their contact information, you can begin nurturing your future client, developing your relationship, building trust, and ultimately turning that lead into a fee-paying client for your practice.

-An effective landing page is a combination of high performing direct response copywriting, powerful marketing messages and the supporting design elements.
+An effective landing page is a combination of high-performing direct-response copywriting, powerful marketing messages, and supporting design elements.

 Five landing page essentials for your law firm

-The effective lead generation landing page comes in many flavors, but there are five must-have common elements.
+• The effective lead-generation landing page comes in many flavors, but there are five must-have elements.

 • A headline that matches the link or ad the user clicked to reach your page.
 Include your offer’s unique selling proposition.
-Whether your offer comprises an eBook, webinar, face-to-face meeting or a chance to hear you talk, it must be something your leads really value and want.
-People do not part with their email addresses and other contract information easily.
+Whether your offer comprises an eBook, a webinar, a face-to-face meeting, or the chance to hear you speak, it must be something your leads really value and want.
+People do not readily share their email addresses or other contact information.

 • An image or video that demonstrates what need or want your offer satisfies.